AWS vs Azure: Which is Better Cloud Service

 Amazon Web Services: Amazon RDS, Amazon Aurora, Amazon DynamoDB, Amazon DocumentDB, Amazon ElastiCache, Amazon Neptune, Amazon Timestream, and Amazon Quantum Ledger Database are the eight AWS database services provided by Amazon.
 The Amazon Relational Database Service (Amazon RDS) makes it simple to set up, run, and scale a relational database in the cloud.

-Microsoft Azure: Azure offers six database services such as Azure Database Migration Service, SQL Server Stretch Database Service, SQL Data Sync Service, Azure Data Factory Service, Azure Cosmos Database, Azure Active Directory.
+Microsoft Azure: Azure offers six database services such as Azure Database Migration Service, SQL Server Stretch Database Service, SQL Data Sync Service, Azure Data Factory Service, Azure Cosmos Database, and Azure Active Directory.

 Content Delivery and Networking